-Offence: A subject person who fails to comply with the provisions of any procedures and more than two thousand five hundred euro (€2,500), which shall be imposed by the FIAU without recourse to a court hearing and may be imposed either as a one time penalty or on a daily cumulative basis until compliance, provided that in the latter case the accumulated penalty shall not exceed twelve thousand five hundred euro
+- Offence: A subject person who fails to comply with the provisions of any procedures and guidance issued by the FIAU with the concurrence of the relevant supervisory authority shall be liable to an administrative penalty. - Penalty: Administrative penalty of not less than two hundred and fifty euro (≤ 250) and not more than two thousand five hundred euro ($\leq 2,500$), which shall be imposed by the FIAU without recourse to a court hearing and may be imposed either as a one time penalty or on a daily cumulative basis until compliance, provided that in the latter case the accumulated penalty shall not exceed twelve thousand five hundred euro ($\leq 12,500$).